Education Legal Requirements

-- 'Promote' means to endorse the practices recommended by the MoH and to encourage parents and caregivers to follow these.
-Therefore if the service (including any member of teaching staff) criticises or promotes a different view on providing high risk choking food and/or how to alter food to lower its risk to that of the MoH, then this would be a licence breach.
+'Promote' means to endorse the practices recommended by the MoH and to encourage parents and caregivers to follow these.
+The service (including any member of teaching staff) must not criticise or promote a different approach as this would go against the requirement to promote best practices.

-- The service is not required to 'police' children's lunch-boxes.
-However, when parents are not present and the child is taking a licenced child place on the roll (i.e. not visiting) then the service must act in loco prentis by taking full responsibility for the child.
-The service must also protect other children from accidentally or otherwise consuming high-risk food that may be brought to the service by any child or parent.
-It would be a good idea to establish individual agreements with each family on the procedures that will be followed should any food not meet the requirements as set out in the MoH booklet - or establish a centre policy that sets out clearly the procedures to be followed.
+In ECE we must protect children from harm.
+When parents are not present and the child is taking a licenced child place on the roll (i.e. not visiting) then the service is acting in loco prentis and fully responsible for the child.
+The service must protect children from accidentally or otherwise consuming high-risk food that may be brought to the service.
+It would be a good idea to establish individual agreements with each family on the procedures that will be followed should any food not meet the requirements as set out in the MoH booklet - or establish a service policy that sets out clearly the procedures to be followed.
 For example, "Staff will inform the child that the food (e.g. grapes will be cut) and returned to them."
 Or, "Staff will inform the child that the grapes in their lunch-box will be kept for them to take home."

 4. Food is prepared, served, and stored hygienically.

 5. Ample drinking water is available to children at all times and children who are capable can access it independently.